unwieldycat/foundational/README.md

-# beryllium
+# foundational
-beryllium is a simple CLI app framework for node that aims to be simple, readable, and lightweight.
+foundational is a simple CLI app framework for node that aims to be simple, readable, and lightweight.

 ## Usage
 <!-- TODO -->